nguyenvanhieu99/Hieucode/_posts/2020-04-07-how-to-make-a-notification-when-terminal-process-is-complete.md

 ---
 layout: post
-title:  "How to make a notification when terminal process is complete"
+title:  "Xin chào mọi người  How to make a notification when terminal process is complete"
 date:   2020-04-07 14:32:04 +0700
 categories: [bash, linux, ubuntu]
 ---

+test thử font chữ và nội dùng file post có bị thay đổi không người người

 I have started a long process through a terminal.
 Is it possible to make the Ubuntu terminal make a sound once the process is complete?
 This way, I don’t need to keep checking, but will instead be notified through a sound or another notification.